pvdz/preval/tests/example_single.md

 This enables a special testing mode and output that prints reference tracking details.

+- pcode

+This enables a special testing mode for testing and compiling pcode.

+It will run preval on the input code until after the first phase1 and then test if the function is pcode compilable.

+If it can be compiled, it will compile it, dump the "pcode", and compare running it against running the original func.

+- seed N

+Sets the seed for Math.random() inlining.
+Defaults to 1.
+Disable by setting it to 0.

+Not sure this is very useful to configure to other values but you can set this to any 16bit int.

+It seeds a consistent prng such that test cases always have the same outcome but each call to Math.random() still gets a different value.
+It uses the simple xorshift algorithm to generate numbers, which is totally fine for this use case.

 ## Ref tracking test

 The special ref tracking mode stops the run after the first phase1 pass.